 Monitoring, Evaluating and Learning from Adaptation Action

 Given the variable and uncertain impacts of climate change, effective adaptation must be an ongoing and evolving process.
-It therefore requires monitoring and evaluation systems which account for long and multiple time scales (Dinshaw et al., 2014).
+It, therefore, requires monitoring, evaluation and learning systems which account for long and multiple time scales.

-M&E for adaptation is related to and arguably builds from the project performance evaluation practices of monitoring and evaluation (M&E) used by governments, international institutions, and NGOs (Lamhauge, Lanzi & Agrawala 2012).
+MEL for adaptation builds on widely recognised performance and impact evaluation practices of MEL used by governments, international institutions, and NGOs (OECD, BetterEvaluation).
 The incorporation of learning into the M&E framework seeks to extend the time-bound and completion accountability focus of traditional monitoring and evaluation.
-Instead, M&E which includes learning, particularly that used for adaptation, centers collaboration from a wide range of project-effected participants and aims to incorporate learning into current as well as future improvements in implementation activities.
+Instead, M&E which includes learning, particularly that used for adaptation, centers collaboration from a wide range of effected participants and aims to incorporate learning into current as well as future improvements in implementation activities.

 In their brief on M&E, the NDC Support Cluster authors explain learning as: the process of exploring what has worked and what has not; which adaptation actions have led to better development outcomes despite worsening climate hazards; which have not and why.
 This builds from actions for monitoring, which include: the collecting of information on specified parameters to track the progress of adaptation actions and the achievement of adaptation objectives; all of which inform evaluation, which involves assessing adaptation actions to determine their effectiveness, impact, efficiency and sustainability and the extent to which they have fulfilled specified objectives.